-As a result, a minimally designed VMware may suffer performance issues and “fall behind” in logs, requests for content / policies and definitions.
-With this in mind, Symantec STRONGLY recommends the following settings as a “functional minimum” set of system requirements:
+As a result, a minimally designed VMware may suffer performance issues, and fall behind in logs or requests for content, policies, and definitions.
+Therefore, Symantec strongly recommends the following settings as a functional minimum set of system requirements:

-- The VMware image should not be compressed or use compression in the hosted OS
+- The VMware image should not be compressed or use compression in the hosted OS.

-- The VMware image should have access to a full Gigabit network interface card
+- The VMware image should have access to a full Gigabit network interface card.

-- The Vmware image should not be subject to vmware live migration
+- The Vmware image should not be subject to vmware live migration.

 - 2 CPU cores minimum at all times

-- The cores should be set to a minimum speed of 2GHz and a maximum of infinity
+- The cores should be set to a minimum speed of 2GHz and a maximum of infinity.

 - Memory allocation should be set to 4 GB minimum at all times for the SEPM alone.
 Count the SQL server separately.